MBunko/Project2/README.md

 ### Possible improvements

 In future versions more descriptions can always be added for variety.
 To really push variance a second descriptor dictionary with more depth to the descriptions could be added to service 4 that follows on at the end on the homepage.
 Also customisability could be added letting users select whether they want the class and race to fit with one another making service 2 and 3 potentially dependent on one another.
-Finally, I could add a random roll from the past to maybe show the occasional result from past versions.

 ## Appendix